-Here at Lumo HQ, we’re hitting the ground running (literally!) with development and testing of Lumo Run.
-As a small team of under 30 members, whether you’re our CEO or a little ole’ marketer like myself, we are all throwing on our running shoes and getting out there to put our sensors and algorithms to the test.
+Here at Lumo HQ, we’re hitting the ground running with development and testing of Lumo Run.
+As a small team of under 30 members, whether you’re our CEO, Customer Support Rep, or Marketing Manager, we’re all throwing on our running shoes and getting out there to put our sensors and algorithms to the test.

 *The thickness of the black line indicates elevation; the thicker the line, the higher the altitude.

 Here are the highlights of Dave’s run after we took a look at all of the data that the Lumo Run sensor captured: